 Is there scientific evidence that it really works?

 It can be a useful tool for helping children and adults alike.
-Children with learning or reading problems that have an underlying vision problem, can benefit from the visual boost these exercises provide.
+Children with learning or reading problems that have an underlying vision problem, can benefit from the visual boost optometric vision therapy provides.
 Eyeglasses are not the solution when the problem is visual processing.
-These problems can't be detected without tests done by an eye doctor.
+Visual processing problems can’t be detected without a visual performance evaluation.
 Adults can see vision improvement through this therapy as well.
 It can help curb eye-strain related vision processing problems brought on by working with computers all day.